 Campers will be pleased to note that there are quite a few camping options in and around the Ancient Bristlecone Pine Forest.
 There are four group camps at the entrance to White Mountain Road.
 These are open all year round but are available by reservation only.

-The Grand view campground located just below the Schulman Grove has 36 campsites, is free of charge and available on a first come first serve basis between May and October.
+The Grand view campground located just below the Schulman Grove has 36 campsites, is free of charge and available on a first-come-first-serve basis between May and October.
 Visitors should note that there is no water here, so they should come prepared for the dry, high-altitude climate that easily leads to dehydration.

 Getting To The Ancient Bristlecone Pine Forest

 Directions: The trip from the town of Bishop to the Ancient Bristlecone Pine Forest is about one hour.
-Travel on highway 395 south for 14 miles until you hit Big Pine.
+Travel on Highway 395 south for 14 miles until you hit Big Pine.
 From Big Pine, drive 13 miles on highway 168 east until you make a left turn onto White Mountain Road.
-Drive up White Mountain Road for seven miles until you reach Schulman Grove.
+Drive-up White Mountain Road for seven miles until you reach Schulman Grove.

 To reach Patriarch Grove, continue up the road for another 13 miles.
 Be sure to stop along the way to admire the vistas – especially the Sierra View Overlook between highway 168 and Schulman Grove, which is particularly breathtaking.

 The dirt and gravel road up to Patriarch Grove is winding and high in elevation though most cars can make it up.
-Be sure, however, that you have plenty of gas, coolant in the radiator and a well-tuned engine.
+Be sure, however, that you have plenty of gas, the coolant in the radiator and a well-tuned engine.
 Also, check weather conditions before making the journey and plan on visiting between mid-June and November.